Background and aims

 - Admission should not be refused or delayed due to uncertainty or ambiguity as to which Clinical Commissioning Group (CCG) is responsible for funding the care.

-Through integrated care, people in mental health crisis have timely access to a Health-Based Place of Safety and mental health inpatient care and treatment when they need it.
+Through integrated care, people in mental health crisis have timely access to a HBPoS and mental health inpatient care and treatment when they need it.

 This has improved the understanding of the level and nature of hospital attendances by patients experiencing mental health crisis, ultimately providing a safer, more efficient, and improved experience for patients.

-You can find out about the London Compact by accessing the NHS England London Compact report.
+You can find out about the London compact by accessing the 2022 NHS England London Compact report.

 The aim of the ZSA Case Studies is to introduce users to a range of examples of new and innovative practice, with the broad aim of working to support people with their mental health, bring awareness to and help prevent incidence of suicide.
 Please seek further information by contacting the ZSA and appropriate professional input prior to making a decision over its use.